Azure/cortana-intelligence-quality-assurance/StandAlone/README.md

 ===============

 The purpose of the project is a manufacturing solution template for predicting failures in manufacturing pipelines (assembly lines).
 See [here](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/blob/master/CIS_QAinManufacturing_BDM.md) an extended description of the solution.
+Besides this step by step deployment guide, we also provide a one-button [click](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/blob/master/CIQSDeployment/caqs-patterns/manufacturing/ManufacturingTemplateInstructions.md)experience.

 2. Solution architecture description: